rspace-os/rspace-docker/README.md

 If you have an issue with the Docker config, or RSpace is failing to startup, please use the Github issues for the rspace-docker repo

-If you have found a bug or have an issue with the RSpace software itself, please use the Github issues for the rspace-web repo
+If you have found a bug or have an issue with the RSpace software itself, please use the Github issues for the rspace-web repo.